ashiq24/CoDA-NO/README.md

 Very soom we are going to release the CoDA-NO layers and models as a part of the `neuraloperator` library.

 ### Running Experiments
-To run the experiments, download the datasets, update the "input_mesh_location" and "data_location" in the config file,  update the wandb cradentials and execute the following command
+To run the experiments, download the datasets, update the "input_mesh_location" and "data_location" in the config file,  update the Wandb credentials and execute the following command

 ```
 python main.py --exp (FSI/RB) --config "config name" --ntrain N
 ```

-`--exp`  : Determinces which eperiment we want to run 'FSI' (fluid structure interaction) or 'RB' (Releigh Bernerd) `--config`: Determines which configuration to use from the config file 'config/ssl_ns_elastic.yaml/RB_config.yaml`.
+`--exp`  : Determines which experiment we want to run, 'FSI' (fluid-structure interaction) or 'RB' (Releigh Bernard)

+`--config`: Determines which configuration to use from the config file 'config/ssl_ns_elastic.yaml/RB_config.yaml`.

 `--ntrain`: Determines Number of training data points.